-Once you leave the care of the team at the Sussex drug and alcohol rehabs, you’ll continue to participate in group therapy sessions on an outpatient basis.
+Once you leave the care of the team at the East Sussex drug and alcohol rehabs, you’ll continue to participate in group therapy sessions on an outpatient basis.

 Attending these sessions will make it much less likely that you’ll relapse once you return to your familiar surroundings, helping you remain clean and sober for good.

 Winning the battle with drink and drugs is tough, but with the help of an experienced team of addiction experts, you stand an excellent chance.
-At Rehab 4 Addiction, we can provide you with further information about addiction aftercare in Sussex.
+At Rehab 4 Addiction, we can provide you with further information about addiction aftercare in East Sussex.

-Sussex rehabilitation centres are selected on the merit of their treatment programmes.
 Rehabilitation takes place in a relaxed atmosphere.
 You gain access to luxury and private facilities.
 Staff are friendly and some are former addicts now living in recovery.